KWCourtney/ux-portfolio-site/case-studies/alerts-management-redesign.md

         <li>
             <h4>Ensuring Design Fidelity Without a Mature Design System</h4>
             <div class="content"><p>Without a component library or mature design system, maintaining consistency required hands-on vigilance.
 I solved this through a detailed spec, regular design reviews, and a firm commitment to quality, including halting one release to ensure fidelity.</p>
-            <p>This project also exposed the systemic gaps that later led me to create our first design system—featured in a separate case study.</p></div>
+            <p>This project also exposed the systemic gaps that later led me to create our first design system, which is featured in a separate case study.</p></div>
         </li>
         <li>
             <h4>Simplifying Inherent Complexity</h4>